fedarko/pyfastg/README.md

-It is also worth noting that pyfastg **only creates nodes/edges based on those observed in the graph**: if your graph only contains nodes 1+, 2+, and 3+, then this won't automatically create nodes 1-, 2-, 3-, etc.
+It is also worth noting that pyfastg **only creates nodes/edges based on those observed in the graph**: if your graph only contains nodes 1+, 2+, and 3+, then this won't automatically create reverse complement nodes 1-, 2-, 3-, etc.

 ### Identified node attributes
 Nodes in the returned `DiGraph` (represented in the FASTG file as `EDGE_`s)